geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Over a slightly more complicated model, right?
 So I mean like every big training model that kind of requires multi machine or big clusters, or the simple one.

 ##### **Geohot** [[00:22:32](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1352)]
-But even, I mean, you know, just proof that you can continue to...
+But even, I mean, you know, just proof that you can continue to..
 I got it.
 I guess it depends what you're comparing to, right?
 If you compare, look at how much more efficient DeepSpeed is than the other ones.
 DeepSpeed made it 5x more efficient.
 And there's a lot more to go there too.
 I think there's even another 5x.

-Well, I mean, it also comes down to being able to repeatedly...
+Well, I mean, it also comes down to being able to repeatedly..
 It's so difficult to debug any of this.
 So Comma, still training on BF16.
 And sure, we'd like to train with BF8, but you see what happens every time we try to use smaller dtypes.
 Well, they don't work and then like why don't they work?
 Okay, which op is it?
 Okay, let's go through.
 Let's stick floats in places.
 Let's see what fixes it.
 And then I even think it's worse than that.
 I think that some of the kernels are just broken or numerically unstable or once you get down to these small dtypes.

 ##### **Chenyu** [[00:23:41](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1421)]
 Yeah, but isn't the problem, isn't this argument for specific dtype working because we kind of use a lot of rewriting rules that assumes everything's just perfect real numbers.
 Yeah, it's just not true for a lot of smaller dtypes.